Events

 The human rights and history minor presents two lecture series each year, bringing speakers to campus who offer their perspectives on human rights issues.
 The lectures are free and open to the public.

-5th Annual Human Rights Lecture
+6th Annual Human Rights & History Lecture

 LA4310

-Please click the link below to join the webinar
+Please click here to join the webinar

 More Information